 Global Optimization 9 can solve problems with thousands of variables.
 For many such problems it is quite fast.

 Nonlinear models with constraints can have multiple equivalent solutions.
 This can be important information.
 Global Optimization 8 is set up to automatically utilize multiple starting points to help find these solutions.
 To speed up finding multiple solutions, the parallel computing capability of Mathematica can be tapped.

 Version 9 allows one to mix Real with Integer and Binary variables.

-Package is $395USD and is available for all platforms supported by Mathematica.
+Package is $395USD ($50 upgrade for past customers) and is available for all platforms supported by Mathematica.
 This makes it the cheapest tool having such robust capabilities.
-One year free upgrades and free usability/bug fix technical support.
+Free usability/bug fix technical support.
 PO/ credit cards accepted.
 Free trial version available.

 Customers make comments like "I have never seen such good customer service from a software company" and "Your package is incredibly fast!"

 Consulting Assistance is Available

 Dr. Loehle has long experience assisting customers with their problems.
 He has broad mathematical expertise as well as programming experience.
 Small and large consulting projects can be done, including deployment of CDF modules.
 More information on consulting services is available at the Wolfram web site: